lambdaclass/zksync-eigenda-m1/README.md

     And generates a **Risc0 Proof** of those 3 things

-9. Sidecar calls the EigenDARegistry verify function on Ethereum
+9. Sidecar calls the EigenDACertAndBlobVerifier verify function on Ethereum
-10. EigenDARegistry verifies the **Risc0 Proof** and stores in its mappings:
+10. EigenDACertAndBlobVerifier verifies the **Risc0 Proof** and stores in its mappings:

     a. finishedBatches: **Inclusion Data** → true (meaning the proof generation for the given **Inclusion Data** finished)